Hardback, 495 pages, 2-color

 Many words, sentences, paragraphs, and examples revised to improve clarity and reflect current practice

-Test Bank - The Test Bank for Exploring Statistics: Tales of Distributions (12th edition) is a Word file of over 2200 items written by the author.
+Test Bank - The Test Bank for Exploring Statistics: Tales of Distributions (12th edition) is a 2500-item Word document written by the author.
 It can be requested by adopters.

-Study Guide - An Online Study Guide that accompanies Exploring Statistics: Tales of Distributions (12th edition).
-Students can purchase 6 months of access to the Online Study Guide for only $12.
+Study Guide - An online interactive Study Guide accompanies Exploring Statistics: Tales of Distributions (12th edition).
+Students can purchase 6 months of access to the Online Study Guidefor only $12.

-Student test-planning exercise - A web-based exercise is available as part of our Free Materials.
+Student test-planning exercise - A web-based exercise is available under Free Materials.
 Students can use this free exercise to identify resources that are available for an upcoming test.